Good health starts where you live.

-- School Safety—Prevention information from the Office of the Superintendent of Public Instruction.
+- School Safety—Info from the Office of the Superintendent of Public Instruction.

-Suicide is a very serious and preventable public health problem.
-It is the tenth most common cause of death among adults, and the third most common for people between the ages of 25 to 35.
-We need your help to make a change—through support networks, education, and improved crisis response.
+Suicide is a serious and preventable public health problem.
+It's the tenth most common cause of death among adults, and the third most common for people between the ages of 25 to 35.
+We need your help to make a change.
+It comes through support networks, education, and improved crisis response.

-- Preventing Youth Suicide—Videos, resources, and information from www.youth.gov.
+- Preventing Youth Suicide—Videos, resources, and info from www.youth.gov.

 - StopBullying.gov—Identify and prevent bullying, or get help if you need it.

 - Suicide Prevention—Practical tips for preventing suicide and helping those in crisis.

 - Reporting on Suicide—The way we talk about suicide matters.
 Learn best practices to ensure your messaging is sensitive and effective.

 - Project Semicolon—Your story isn't over.
 Get help if you are struggling with depression.

 If you or someone you know is in crisis, get help now.